Artists–Q

 Flemish painter and draughtsman who executed numerous altarpieces depicting Counter-Reformation themes for churches and monasteries throughout the Southern Netherlands, as well as secular paintings that depict scenes from ancient history and mythology and allegorical compositions; perhaps best known for his work for Rubens during the 1630s; born Antwerp (1607), died Antwerp (1678); son of the sculptor Erasmus Quellinus (ca 1584-1640).

 • Trophies with Musical Instruments (1654-1658), carved wood, designed by Erasmus Quellinus (1607-1678).
 Antwerp: St Paulus Kerk, organ case decoration.
 Ref.
-Peeters & Vente (1984: 233-col.); Arnold den Teuling (pers. comm., 2002).
-The carpenter who made the case was Pieter Verbruggen de Oude (1615-1686).
+Peeters & Vente (1984: 233-col.); Arnold den Teuling (pers. comm., 2002); Wikimedia (2021, col.) The carpenter who made the case was Pieter Verbruggen de Oude (1615-1686) after a design by Erasmus Quellinus.
 Due to guild regulations the carvings must have been made by a member of the sculptor’s guild, so the wood carving itself is probably anonymous.
-The organ dates from 1654-1658 and was built by Nicolaes van Haeghen, who also built an organ in the Grote Kerk, Dordrecht (1671).
-Trophies below the diapasons at the front of the organ include viol and shawm (left), drum and a tenor-sized, flared-bell recorder (centre) and lute.
+The organ dates from 1654-1658 and was built by Nicolaes van der Haeghen, who also built an organ in the Grote Kerk, Dordrecht (1671).
+Trophies below the diapasons at the front of the organ include harp and curtal (left), viol and shawm (centre left), drum and a tenor-sized, flared-bell recorder (centre right) and lute (right).

 • Bacchantes (1640-1650), etching, 23.5 × 29.6 cm, Erasmus Quellinus (ca 1584-1640).
 London: British Museum, Inv.
 S.5327.
 Ref.
 Website: The British Museum (2012-b&w).
 Three putti and a young satyr dance beneath the trees accompanied by, a satyr playing a recorder and a putto on tambourine (with jingle rings).
 The recorder is clearly depicted with details of the window/labium and finger holes visible.